 But that team finished 13th out of 14 teams in the overall league standings, as their potent attack couldn’t make up for a leaky defense.

-defensive philosophy has not changed in 2010.
-With the second fewest goals allowed during the regular season, Los Angeles are hopeful their defense can carry the day
+The defensive philosophy has not changed in 2010.
+With the second fewest goals allowed during the regular season, Los Angeles are hopeful their defense can carry the day once more on Sunday.

 But in LA's first 14 games of the 2010 campaign, they recorded 10 shutouts.